abatreya/abatreya.github.io/docs/blog/posts/starclassification.md

 ---

 ## Why is classification needed?
-Astronomers classify stars in order to make it easier to find a specific star amongst millions and to better understand different stars within the universe.
+Astronomers classify stars in order to make it easier to find a specific star amongst millions and to better understand how different stars behave.

 ## Classification

 ### Color based

-One way of classifying stars is based on their colour.
-The different classifications of stars based off their colour:
+One way of classifying stars is based on their color.

 1. M: Red Stars
 2. K: Orange Stars